rvicedomini/muset/README.md

 ## Acknowledgements

-kmtools is based on the two following libraries (included in the `external` directory along with their license):
+kmtools is based on the following libraries (included in the `external` directory along with their license):

 - [kseq++](https://github.com/cartoonist/kseqpp): parsing of FASTA file
 - [PTHash](https://github.com/jermp/pthash): compact minimal perfect hash